-If your program or data set contains statements of this type (see EDIT): Then the following Program Product is needed: ASM TSO ASM Prompter BASIC ITF:BASIC (Shared Language Component and BASIC Processor) COBOL TSO COBOL Prompter and OS Full American National Standard COBOL Version 3 or Version 4 FORTGI TSO FORTRAN Prompter and FORTRAN IV(G1) GOFORT Code and Go FORTRAN IPLI ITF:PL/I (Shared Language Component and PL/ Processor) PLI PL/I Checkout Compiler or PL/I Optimizing Compiler.
-Programs containing statement processors can be compiled an ts suitable for the following language nd executed by using the CALL command.
-ASM(F), PL/I(F), FORTRAN(B E), FORTRAN(G), or FORTRAN(H) You can use the CONVERT command to convert ITF:PL/I and Code and Go FORTRAN free-form statements to a form suitable for the PL/I and FORTRAN compilers, respectively.
-When the descriptive qualifier for your data set name is .FORT, the Code and Go FORTRAN compiler is invoked unless you specify another compiler with the EDIT command.
+If your program or data set contains statements of this type (see EDIT): Then the following Program Product is needed: ASM TSO ASM Prompter BASIC ITF:BASIC (Shared Language Component and BASIC Processor) COBOL TSO COBOL Prompter and American National Standard COBOL Version 3 FORTGI TSO FORTRAN Prompter and FORTRAN IV(G1) GOFORT Code and Go FORTRAN IPLI ITF:PL/I (Shared Language Component and PL/I Processor) PLI PL/I Checkout Compiler or PL/I Optimizing Compiler.

+Programs containing statements suitable for the following IBM-supplied language processors can be compiled and executed by using the CALL |command.

+ASM(F), PL/1(F), FORTRAN(E), (G) or (H)

+You can use the CONVERT command to convert ITF:PL/I and Code and Go FORTRAN statements to a form suitable for the PL/1 and FORTRAN [compilers, respectively.

+When the descriptive qualifier for your data set name is .FORT, the Code and Go Fortran compiler is invoked unless you specify another compiler with the EDIT command.

 Note: User-defined data set types can be executed under the RUN subcommand of EDIT if a prompter name was specified at system generation time.
 The RUN command will not recognize these same data sets.